CPR Class Options

 Virtual Class on Zoom

 I think everyone would feel safer not coming to a cpr class in person.
 Me too!
 We are totally ready to do any class as a virtual class - not an "online" one which is not acceptable for some accrediting agencies.
 The difference is that this is a live class - you ask and answer questions, listen to the lectures, You practice CPR - I demonstrate, watch and critique.
 You complete a skill check.
 You can do it in your living room floor or at work if your company is still working - on your smart phone tablet or computer.
 Now is a great time to get this done while we are all staying at home.
 Give a call and we'll set you up!
 The only thing you will be missing is exposure to coronavirus!!
-This may be the perfect option for you don't need in person skill check - this is our default class at this point.
+This is our default class at this point.
 We do the same exact lectures and practices and skill checks that we do in person.
 Upon successful completion, you receive a 1 or 2 year certification.
 Here is the recommendation for adult and child care licensing:

 CPR Certification Skills Assessment